simplyrk/form-builder/README.md

 # Cursor CRM

-A modern, user-friendly form builder and CRM application built with Next.js 15, TypeScript, and Prisma.
-This application allows users to create, manage, and collect responses for custom forms.
+A modern & lightweight tool for creating and managing forms with support for various field types including text, text areas, date and file uploads.

 ## Features